What is Rethinking Curriculum?

 Resources

-Read the latest issue of Impact
+Read issue 18 of Impact

 You can now access an online micro-CPD unit for teachers and school leaders which you might find helpful to use as part of a discussion about your curriculum.

-Read: The Rapid Evidence Review by Helen Hamlyn
+The Rapid Evidence Review by Helen Hamlyn

 A rapid evidence assessment (REA) about experiential learning in education was undertaken to synthesise research concerning children aged 4-14.
-The REA investigated the effects that approaches to experiential learning had on children’s motivation, engagement, agency, wellbeing, and academic achievement.
+The REA investigated the effects that approaches to experiential learning had on children’s motivation, engagement, agency, wellbeing and academic achievement.

 Webinar: Teaching for creativity and creative thinking